Quantitative bounds in the polynomial Szemer\'edi theorem: the homogeneous case: Modifying Gowers's local inverse theorem

 \end{gowersthm}

 This result implies that a set $A \subset [N]$ lacking $d+1$ elements in arithmetic progression has size bound $|A| \ll N(\log \log N)^{-\kappa}$ for some small positive constant $\kappa = \kappa(d)$.
 The precise value of $\kappa(d)$ depends very much on the permissible value of $C = C(d)$ in the local inverse theorem, which Gowers explicitly calculates.
-For polynomial progressions of the form \eqref{main config}, the number of iterative steps required in the linearisation process of \S \ref{linearisation section} means that the degree of $d = d(n,k)$ of the Gowers norm controlling this configuration grows inordinately rapidly in $n$ and $k$; so much so that explicit estimates of $C(d)$ are not useful for our purpose.
+For polynomial progressions of the form \eqref{main config}, the number of iterative steps required in the linearisation process of \S \ref{linearisation section} means that the degree of $d = d(n,k)$ of the Gowers norm controlling this configuration grows inordinately rapidly in $n$ and $k$; so much so that we have refrained from estimating it, rendering explicit estimates of $C(d)$ tangential to our purpose.
 As a consequence, our final density bound \eqref{loglog bound} has an inexplicit exponent of $\log\log N$.

 Unfortunately we cannot use Gowers's inverse theorem as stated.
 Our difficulty is that the theorem gives us information about the $U^1$-norm of a function localised to arithmetic progressions, yet we require these progressions to take a special form.